 - A single GE iFIX Application with a single WIN-911 system

 - Redundant GE iFIX Server Nodes with a single WIN-911 system

 - Two or More GE iFIX Remote Server Nodes with a single WIN-911 system

 Each of these architectures requires the use of different combinations of WIN-911 licenses and add-ons.
-To understand where to install iFIX CLICK HERE for a network diagram.
-To read additional information about nodes and licensing CLICK HERE.
+To understand where to install iFIX, you can review the Network Diagram.
+You can find additional information about Nodes and Licensing in the Node Licensing documentation.

 If you are using iFIX Security, you need to create a dedicated iFIX user account for use with WIN-911.

 This user account must have the appropriate permissions to acknowledge alarms.

 For information on how to create a dedicated user account, or on GE iFIX Security, please refer to the iFIX product documentation.

 The following note only applies to users with iFIX 5.8 SP2 or iFIX 5.8 R2 SP2, and if you are using another version of iFIX you can skip this section.

 f you are using this version, then you must download the latest GE SIMs from the GE website.
 The links to the Alarming and EDA SIMS are required for importing tags and acknowledging alarms.